 Receiving devices are constantly monitoring the communications network for messages they require, as recognized by the identification of the originating device carried in the message.
 Messages received from remote devices include the message 'hold' time for the device.
 The receiving relay sets a timer assigned to the originating device to the 'hold' time interval, and if it has not received another message from this device at time-out, the remote device is declared to be non-communicating, so it will use the programmed default state for all points from that specific remote device.
 This mechanism allows a receiving device to fail to detect a single transmission from a remote device which is sending messages at the slowest possible rate, as set by its 'default update' timer, without reverting to use of the programmed default states.
-If a message is received from a remote device before the 'hold' time expires, all points for that device are updated to the states contained in the message and the hold timer is restarted.
+If a message is received from a remote device are updated to the states contained in the message and the hold timer is restarted.
 The status of a remote device, where "Offline" indicates non-communicating, can be displayed.